20Engma/Deploy-an-application-to-an-EC2-fleet-using-AWS-CodeDeploy/README.md

 By completing this project, you will be able to:

 Perform systematic deployments to a fleet of EC2 instances using AWS CodeDeploy.

 Verify that the CodeDeploy agent is installed and running on a Windows server.

 Create a deployment application and deployment group in CodeDeploy.

 Review and prepare a deployment package for installation via CodeDeploy.

 Monitor deployment status and deployment targets using AWS CodeDeploy.
-Prerequisites
-Basic knowledge of navigating the AWS Management Console.
-Familiarity with editing scripts using a text editor.